QueenMe1/security-suite/docs/index.md

 ### ⚙️ Challenges I Faced:
     - Validating edge cases
     - Creating a efficient check for common passwords
-    - Making this toole user-friendly
+    - Making this tool user-friendly

 ### 🎯 What I Learned
 This project taught me about password complexity, brute-force risks, and defensive cybersecurity concepts.